-If choosing one scientific subject is hard for you and equally passionate about each of them, then choosing Applied Science is best for you, instead of engineering or medical.
+If choosing one scientific subject is hard for you and you are equally passionate about each of them, then choosing Applied Science is best for you instead of engineering or medicine.
 For those who don’t know, applied science is a broad interdisciplinary field that includes many subjects like biology, physics, computer science, natural science and many others and uses scientific knowledge to develop new and practical applications.

 An Applied Science degree is considered equivalent to an engineering degree in many countries, and it is a 4 years course in abroad colleges.
 In India, a degree in Applied Science courses is perfect for students with a research-oriented mindset and those who thrive on learning the fundamentals of application-based research in scientific fields.

 Students who take great interest and love science can enjoy multiple fields like Machine Learning, Artificial Intelligence, Journalistic Writing, Medical Lab Technology, Ethical Hacking, Wild Life Management and many more.

 Q.4.
 Are you inclined towards work involving intense research and findings?

 Many people love research work, and if you are among those people and you believe that you can work committedly on projects and findings, then maybe instead of Engineering or Medical, allied sciences courses like Forensics, Clinical research, Market and Healthcare research would suit you better.
 Research careers involve Microbiology, Biophysics, Biochemistry, Zoology, Botany, Genetics, and so much more.

 Research careers in Physical Sciences may help you score a job as a Research scientist in areas like Chemistry, Geology, Astronomy, Meteorology, Aerospace, geophysics and more.